 Everyone I know who started on a Hot Head no longer uses one, but they do credit it for helping them understand molten glass and being better bead makers once they got more powerful torches.
 I think if I had started on a Hot Head torch and worried about getting a kiln later I would never have bought a Minor Burner, I probably would have skipped straight to buying a much more powerful torch because I would have been confident to use one after I’d mastered basic skills with a Hot Head.

 So about that Minor Burner?
-Well I still have it and it’s my primary torch.
+Well I still have it, but its in storage and no longer my primary torch.
 I have tried other torches and yes, just about every other torch out there on the market burns hotter.
 But hotter and faster isn’t necessarily better.
 Making glass beads isn’t a race.
-I get the best results when I slow down and take my time and that was a hard lesson to learn for an impatient person like me.
+I get the best results when I slow down, adjust my flame to suit the nature of the glass I’m working with and take my time.
+That was a hard lesson to learn for an impatient person like me.

-So even though I might have wanted a bigger and better torch when I learned that there were other brands out there, I know I don’t need it for the moment.
-Torches are like cars in the sense that when you find the one you like to drive you’ll never want to drive anything else.
-Initially I hated my Minor as I couldn’t figure it out, but I have really learned to appreciate it and as I became better at making beads, I realised it’s a pretty good torch.
+So even though I might have wanted a bigger and better torch when I learned that there were other brands out there, I knew I didn’t need one until my skills improved.
+Torches are like cars, in the sense that when you find the one you like to drive you’ll never want to drive anything else, until you outgrow it.
+Initially I hated my Minor as I couldn’t figure it out, but I have really learned to appreciate it as I became better at making beads and understanding flame chemistry.

-Edit: Since writing this blog post I’ve tried out a Mini CC, so I’m going to add that to my list of torches because it is very different from a Minor Burner but is around the same price range.
+Edit 2016: Since writing this blog post I’ve tried out a Mini CC, so I’m going to add that to my list of torches because it is very different from a Minor Burner but is around the same price range.
 I’m not reviewing any other torches because I’m not an expert on them.
 I do hope in the future that I can interview people who work on other torches for this blog.
-Here is my blunt (but truthful) impression of the Minor.

 – Its been around for a long time (since the 1950’s), so all the bugs have been ironed out and you can find good ones second hand at about the same price as a new Hot Head.